Implants and Gum Disease

 - Systemic diseases and medications.
 This needs to be carefully evaluated prior to any implant treatment.
 Those that form contra-indications can include psychiatric instability, recent heart attack or stroke, severe immunosuppression, uncontrolled bleeding, current malignancy therapy, high dose radiation, drug abuse-alcoholism, pregnancy, diabetes that is severely uncontrolled and renal failure.
 Some medications have an effect on bone metabolism and so this needs to be looked at carefully prior to implant treatment.

 - Previous periodontitis and infection can have an effect on the current condition.
 This may occur even if no teeth are present but the patient had periodontal disease in past.
 This can affect prognosis.
+A periodontist can work with you to provide a solution for your periodontal disease.

 - There should be no mobility of implant gum margin.
 It can happen when the fold of tissue (frenum) that holds the lips in place pull on the gums.
 There is increased failure associated with this condition and it should be assessed early on in during the examination process.